Primary Eye Care

 – LASIK or PRK laser vision refractive surgery co-management

-– For early detection and monitoring of Glaucoma, our office has acquired the HRT3 Heidelberg Retina Tomograph.
+– the HRT3 (Heidelberg Retina Tomograph) exam for early detection of glaucoma-related change in the optic nerve head.
 The HRT3 is a high resolution laser that takes a series of 3-D scans of the optic nerve and measures up to 28 million individual points per exam.

 Dr. Chan and Dr. Chong are authorized low vision providers with the ADP (assistive devices program) run by the Ministry of Health of Ontario.
 Certain eye conditions such as macular degeneration, diabetic retinopathy, glaucoma etc. can cause irreversible damage to the eye leaving a person legally blind.